Ideas to Make Buyers Binge on Content

 Why do buying committees get stuck?
 Conflicting needs block buying committees’ decisions.

-The average B2B buying committee includes about 5.4 people.
+B2B buying committees may includes 5, 7m 10 or more people.
 Each represents a different discipline, a different department, a different set of needs and interests.

 It’s a struggle for committee members to align around one main goal, agree on what the problem really is, and reach consensus on which solution to choose.
 So, they bog down.
-The average-sized buying committee of 5.4 people reaches a decision to go beyond the status quo less than half of the time.
+The average buying committee reaches a decision to go beyond the status quo less than half of the time.

 Conflicts among committee members peak early in the process, about 37% of the way through, Albee observes.